-But what is their evidence that Jesus performed these miracles?
+But what evidence do religious believers have that these miracles have really occurred?

-One answer to this question is: they believe it on the basis of the testimony of witnesses.
+For most, the answer to this question is: they believe it on the basis of testimony of witnesses.

 In the reading for today, David Hume argues that this is never rational; Hume's central claim is that we cannot be justified in believing in God on the basis of testimony about miracles.
 In the reading for today, David Hume argues that this is never rational; Hume's central claim is that we cannot be justified in believing in God on the basis of testimony about miracles.